Learn how to make juicy, tender, delicious baked chicken breasts with this simple 5-step method.

 Baked Chicken Breast Ingredients:

-- Bake for 15-18* minutes, or until the chicken is cooked through and no longer pink.
-I recommend using a cooking thermometer to know exactly when it is fully cooked; in the thickest part of the breast, it should be 165°F. (Or, if you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes and broil the chicken until it is cooked through and golden on top.
+- Bake.
+Bake for 15-18* minutes, or until the chicken is cooked through and no longer pink.
+Cooking time will depend on the thickness of the chicken breasts, so I recommend using a cooking thermometer to know exactly when it is fully cooked.
+The thickest part of the breast, it should be 165°F. (Or, if you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes and broil the chicken until it is cooked through and golden on top.
 Keep a close eye on the chicken so that it does not overcook and/or burn.)

-- Once the chicken is cooked, remove the pan from the oven, transfer the chicken to a clean plate, and loosely tent the plate with aluminum foil.
+- Rest the chicken.
+Once the chicken is cooked, remove the pan from the oven, transfer the chicken to a clean plate, and loosely tent the plate with aluminum foil.
 Let the chicken rest for at least 5-10 minutes.

 - Serve.
 Serve warm.
 Or, refrigerate in a sealed container for up to 3 days, or freeze for up to 3 months.

 Baking Dish: Please note that I do not recommend using a glass baking dish for this recipe (such as Pyrex).
 Instead, I recommend using a metal or ceramic (porcelain) heat-safe baking dish.
 Or if you do not have a 9×13-inch dish, you can also use a rimmed metal baking sheet instead.